MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 >[!Note]
 > For Vimeo videos, they do not allow their videos to get embedded directly on any other platform.
 In order to get the embed URL for any video, you need to follow the below steps:
 >
-> * In your Vimeo video player, click on share button, under Embed section copy the code highlited as below and you can paste this as external url for lesson in MCT
+> * In your Vimeo video player, click on share button, under Embed section copy the code highlited as below and you can paste this as external url for lesson in CT
 > :::image type="content" source="../media/viemoshare.png" alt-text="sharevimeo":::
 >
-> * If receiving any playback error while playing Vimeo video in MCT, you need update [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/115015677227-Troubleshoot-player-error-messages) in your Vimeo account.
+> * If receiving any playback error while playing Vimeo video in CT, you need update [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/115015677227-Troubleshoot-player-error-messages) in your Vimeo account.

 ### How can I allow external videos to play inside Community Training?